Department of Mechanical Engineering, TIMA

 Department of Mechanical Engineering

-Department of Mechanical Engineering is one of seven departments at the Faculty of Engineering.
+The Department of Mechanical Engineering is one of six departments at the Faculty of Engineering.

 The research area has mechanical engineering as scientific foundation and drive product development capability for innovation in a sustainable society as a comprehensive focus.